bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 @John
  asked:
 AppKit apps have the ability to indicate that a window has been edited (by putting a dot in the close button and adding "— Edited" to the title), and also asking for confirmation if the user attempts to close the window while there are unsaved changes.
-Is it possible to do this with SwiftUI and/or Ma…
+Is it possible to do this with SwiftUI and/or Mac Catalyst apps?
-See more
 2 replies

 WWDC Bot